 - Elevated risk of cancer, especially of the mouth, esophagus, liver, colon, and breast

-Binge drinking can take years off a person’s life or cause an acute problem leading to death.
-This problematic practice costs the US a lot of money in terms of lost worker productivity, healthcare expenditures, criminal justice costs, and other expenses.
-Problem drinking in general cost the US $249 billion in 2010, of which 77 percent ($191 billion) was related specifically to binge drinking.
+From a fiscal perspective, excessive alcohol consumption costs the U.S. a lot of money in terms of lost worker productivity, healthcare expenditures, criminal justice costs, and other expenses.
+Problem drinking in general cost the U.S. $249 billion in 2010, of which 77% ($191 billion) was related specifically to binge drinking.1

 Is Binge Drinking a Sign of a Larger Problem?